Diabetic patient testing blood

 THE APPRISEMD PROCESS

-AppriseMD physician advisors were in constant communication with the hospital team throughout this case, performing multiple second level reviews to determine the appropriate level of care.
+AppriseMD physician advisors were in constant communication with the hospital team throughout this case, performing multiple second-level reviews to determine the appropriate level of care.
 AppriseMD advocated for a change in status from observation to inpatient based on treatments required and complications that arose during the stay.
 At the time the inpatient order was placed, however, the patient’s initially unstable medical conditions had stabilized.
-Though the patient was not yet medically ready for discharge when the inpatient order was placed, the ongoing intensity of care had decreased, and the payor denied the inpatient status request.
+Though the patient was not yet medically ready for discharge when the inpatient order was placed, the ongoing intensity of care had decreased.
+The payor denied the inpatient status request.

 AppriseMD’s physician advisor conducted a peer-to-peer with the insurance company regarding the totality of the treatment and the timing of changes in status.
 The inpatient level of care was viewed in the context of the care throughout the entire stay, rather than in the period after the inpatient status was requested.
 The discussion included the patient’s treatments while in observation status for shortness of breath and hyperglycemia, including dangerously high glucose levels that required the need for IV fluids and insulin adjustments.
 It also included discussion of complications on the second day of hospitalization that required ongoing medical and supportive care and medication adjustments beyond the observation period.